 - 3. Modify the following parameters in the process-conf.xml file.
-For more information about the process configuration parameters, see Data Loader Process Configuration Parameters on page 23. - sfdc.endpoint-Enter the URL of the Salesforce instance for your organization; for example, https://nal.salesforce.com. - sfdc.username-Enter the username Data Loader uses to log in. - sfdc.password-Enter the encrypted password value that you created in step 2. - process.mappingFile-Enter the path and file name of the mapping file. - dataAccess.Name-Enter the path and file name of the data file that contains the accounts that you want to import. - sfdc.debugMessages-Currently set to true for troubleshooting.
-Set this to false after your import is up and running. - sfdc.debugMessagesFile-Enter the path and file name of the command line log file. - process.outputSuccess-Enter the path and file name of the success log file. - process.outputError-Enter the path and file name of the error log file. - Some editors add XML with the process-conf.xml file.
+For more information about the process configuration parameters, see Data Loader Process Configuration Parameters on page 23. - sfdc.endpoint-Enter the URL of the Salesforce instance for your organization; for example, https://yourInstance.salesforce.com/. - sfdc.username-Enter the username Data Loader uses to log in. - sfdc.password-Enter the encrypted password value that you created in step 2. - process.mappingFile-Enter the path and file name of the mapping file. - dataAccess.Name-Enter the path and file name of the data file that contains the accounts that you want to import. - sfdc.debugMessages-Currently set to true for troubleshooting.
+Set this to false after your import is up and running. - sfdc.debugMessagesFile-Enter the path and file name of the command line log file. - process.outputSuccess-Enter the path and file name of the success log file. - process.outputError-Enter the path and file name of the error log file. - Warning: Use caution when using different XML editors to edit the process-conf.xml file.
 Some editors add XML tags to the beginning and end of the file, which causes the import to fail.